Double jump phase transition in a soliton cellular automaton

-\begin{proof}[Sketch of proof] For (i), note that leaves in the forest correspond to hills in the path, so applying $\HH$ to $\Gamma$ results in the forest obtained by applying $\T$ to $\F(\Gamma)$.
-For (ii), observe that $\E$ only affects the rightmost excursion of maximum height in $\Gamma$, $\L$ only affects the rightmost tree of maximum height in $\F(\Gamma)$, and the `bushes' growing off of the `trunk' of this tree correspond precisely to the subexcursions in the corresponding path component which are not subsumed by the maximum.
+\begin{proof} For (i), note that leaves in the forest correspond to hills in the path, so applying $\HH$ to $\Gamma$ results in the forest obtained by applying $\T$ to $\F(\Gamma)$.
+For (ii), observe that $\E$ only affects the rightmost excursion of maximal height in $\Gamma$, $\L$ only affects the rightmost tree of maximal height in $\F(\Gamma)$, and the `bushes' growing off of the `trunk' of this tree correspond precisely to the subexcursions in the corresponding path component which are not subsumed by the maximum.

 Now assertion (i) shows that $\F(\HH^{i-1}(\Gamma)) = \T^{i-1}(\F(\Gamma))$ for all $1\leq i \leq \max \Gamma$, and $\rho_{i}$ is the number of hill intervals of $\HH^{i-1}(\Gamma)$, which equals the number of leaves in $\F(\HH^{i-1}(\Gamma))=\T^{i-1}(\F(\Gamma))$, and (iii) follows.
 Finally, given a rooted forest $\F$, denote by $\lVert \F \rVert$ the maximal level of nodes in $\F$.
 Then $\lVert \F(\Gamma) \rVert = \max \Gamma$, so (ii) implies